Get Help Today(855) 593-1695

 Find the life you deserve to liveGet Help

 Featured Treatment Center

 Fetal Alcohol Syndrome (FAS)

-Fetal alcohol syndrome (FAS) is a type of Fetal Alcohol Spectrum Disorder (FASD).
+Fetal Alcohol Syndrome (FAS) is a type of Fetal Alcohol Spectrum Disorder (FASD).
 This condition is caused by a child’s exposure to alcohol while in the womb.
 During early pregnancy, many women are unaware that they are expecting.
 It can take between 4 to 6 weeks for a woman to realize she is pregnant.
-During those early weeks, moms-to-be may be drinking unknowingly.
+During those early weeks, moms-to-be may be drinking while unknowingly pregnant.

 Help is out there

 Reach out to a treatment provider and learn how you can create the life you want.

 Alcohol, Pregnancy, And Fetal Alcohol Syndrome